isaiassiele/Study-Portal/README.md

 •	Dictionary page: this page has a search box where a student can lookup words.
 The word will be search by the help of an API from https://dictionaryapi.dev.
 Some secondary pages included are:
 •	Homepage: A beautiful simple user interface design that shows all functionalities where the user can browse to the other pages through.
-•	Profile page : this page provide all the list of the user’s/ student’s homework and to-do status in tabular form.
+•	Profile page: this page provide all the list of the user’s/ student’s homework and to-do status in tabular form.
 The website includes seven primary pages and those are:
  The to-do page: This aids in database data storage and retrieval, and after a job is finished, the user can mark it as completed or delete it.
 Anytime the user wants, they may change the task's information and update as needed.
 The homework page assists in managing homework and assignments by adding new tasks, modifying existing ones, eliminating unfinished ones, and marking them as finished.
 The notes page allows the learner to keep notes while they are learning.